 For the Ringing World advert and 12 bell website, the Secretary needs to know:

 – recommended parking

 – anything else that you think people will need to know in advance.

-The usual schedule is 1100 draw with the first team ringing at 1130 though If a train arrives so that 11.15 or 11.30 would be more convenient or there is another event in Church, the draw can be moved slightly.
+The usual schedule is 1100 draw with the first team ringing at 1130 though if a train arrives so that 11.15 or 11.30 would be more convenient or there is another event in Church, the draw can be moved slightly.
 The judges usually ask for 5 minutes’ ringing approximately 15 minutes before the draw takes place so that they can listen to the bells from inside the tower.
-(It would help if you could round up 12 random ringers on the day, preferably ones not taking part in the contest!, to help with this.)
+The secretary will ask the chief judge to confirm the test ringing arrangements with you before the day.
 Each team has a 30 minute slot.
-Eliminators usually have 7 or 8 teams; Finals can have as many as 10.
-The results usually take place approximately 60-90 minutes after the last team finishes though we do not rush the judges into a decision so it could over run.
+Eliminators usually have 6 – 8 teams; Finals can have as many as 10.
+The results usually take place approximately 60-90 minutes after the last team finishes though we do not rush the judges into a decision so it could over-run.
+It is best not to advertise an exact time for the draw in the programme circulated on the day, and instead the judges will send word (via a steward) shortly before they are ready to communicate the results.
 There should be no ringing between the competition and results so that the judges can concentrate.
 See a sample schedule for the usual format.

 The committee appoints a chief judge at its meeting in September, then the chairman and chief judge work together to allocate the rest of the judging teams.
 They may visit each host tower to confirm a judging position or may leave this to the technical team.
 These days, most judges elect to listen to a sound feed taken from a microphone hung above the bells rather than rely on what they can hear through an open window.
 See the Judges’ Requirements document for the details.